A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Magnetic Schr odinger operators

 We remark that the above definition of intrinsic metrics is adapted to our situation from the abstract Dirichlet space setting of \cite{FLW}.
 Furthermore, any weighted graph admits an intrinsic metric.
 For example, one can take the path metric with weights $\si(x,y)=(\deg_m(x)\wedge\deg_m(y))^{-\frac{1}{2}}$ for $ x\sim y$.

-Now, we have the following result, which has also been suggested to us by O. Milatovic in a private communication.
+Next, we present a result which has also been suggested to us by O. Milatovic in a private communication.
+Earlier results of this type for magnetic operators in the continuum with similar kinds of proofs already appeared in \cite{CdVT}.

-\begin{thm} \emph{(Uniqueness - metric space criterion)} Let $d$ be an intrinsic pseudo metric on the underlying weighted graph. \begin{itemize} \item [(a)] Assume that $v \in \mathcal{B}_{\theta}$ and that the metric balls with respect to $d$ are all finite.
-Then the operator $\ow L_{v,\theta} $ has a unique semi-bounded self-adjoint restriction. \item [(b)] Assume that $v \in \mathcal{A}_\theta$ and that the underlying graph is locally finite and $(X,d)$ is a complete path metric space.
-Then the operator ${\ow L_{v,\theta}\vert}_{{\C}_c(X)}$ is essentially self-adjoint. \end{itemize} \end{thm}
+\begin{thm} \emph{(Uniqueness - metric space criterion)} Let $d$ be an intrinsic pseudo metric with respect to the underlying weighted graph. \begin{itemize} \item [(a)] Assume $v \in \mathcal{B}_{\theta}$ and that the metric balls with respect to $d$ are all finite.
+Then the operator $\ow L_{v,\theta} $ has a unique semi-bounded self-adjoint restriction. \item [(b)] Assume $v \in \mathcal{A}_\theta$ and that the underlying graph is locally finite and $(X,d)$ is a complete path metric space.
+Then the operator ${\ow L_{v,\theta}\vert}_{{C}_c(X)}$ is essentially self-adjoint. \end{itemize} \end{thm}

-\begin{remark} 1.
-Theorem~\ref{t:essSA2} is a generalization of \cite[Corollary~1 and Theorem~2]{HKMW} and \cite[Theorem~1.5]{Mi}.
+\begin{remark} (a) Theorem~\ref{t:essSA2} is a generalization of \cite[Corollary~1 and Theorem~2]{HKMW} and \cite[Theorem~1.5]{Mi}.
 While the first reference does not allow magnetic fields and negative potentials, the second one assumes a uniformly bounded vertex degree, a condition that we will avoid by using the concept of intrinsic metrics.
 The proof works analogously to \cite{Mi}.
-We refer also to \cite{MT} for results in this direction.\\ 2.
-In view of the Kato class being contained in $\mathcal{A}_{0}$ (cf. \cite[Theorem~3.1]{peter}), Theorem~\ref{t:essSA2} can be considered in fact as a weighted-graph analogue of the corresponding result for geodesically complete Riemannian manifolds from \cite{bg2}. \end{remark}
+We refer also to \cite{MT} for results in this direction.\\ (b) In view of the Kato class being contained in $\mathcal{B}_{0}\subseteq \mathcal{B}_{\theta}\subseteq \mathcal{A}_{\theta}$ (cf. \cite[Theorem~3.1]{peter}), Theorem~\ref{t:essSA2} can be considered in fact as a weighted-graph analogue of the corresponding result for geodesically complete Riemannian manifolds from \cite{bg2}. \end{remark}

 The proof of Theorem~\ref{t:essSA2} given below, is based on the following ground state transform: For any $f=f_1+\mathrm{i}f_2$ with real-valued $f_1,f_{2}\in \ow{{\F}}(X)$ we define

 where $ b^{(f)} (x,y)$ is defined for $ x,y\in X $ as